 You always pay your balance on time but you pay a high annual fee and a high interest rate

-If your high-interest credit card isn’t costing you a lot of extra money in interest (maybe because you pay your balance off in full every month), you might not want to ditch your card quite yet.
+If your high-interest credit card isn’t costing you a lot of extra money in interest because you pay your balance off in full every month, you might not want to ditch your card quite yet.
 Having multiple credit cards is good for your credit score, so consider keeping your high-interest account open while you look for a new card with lower interest or better credit card rewards.
 Once you find a credit card you really like, you can make it your everyday spending card.

 However, if you always pay your balance on time but you have a high-interest card that charges a high annual fee, you may want to ditch that card.
-You can either ditch your card completely or downgrade your credit card to a no-annual-fee version.
+You can either cancel the card completely or downgrade your credit card to a no-annual-fee version.
 Paying an annual fee on a card that’s charging you high interest rates isn’t a great option, and there are plenty of no-annual-fee credit cards that might better suit your needs.

-It isn’t uncommon for people to occasionally fall behind on their credit card payments, but you don’t want to make a habit out of it (especially with a high-interest credit card).
 If you find yourself occasionally struggling to pay off your balance on time and in full, consider asking your credit card issuer for a lower interest rate.
 If you don’t typically fall behind on payments, your credit card issuer may be willing to work with you.
 It is important to be proactive in a situation such as this because you don’t want to rack up debt on a high-interest credit card due to falling behind on a few payments.
 Try your luck negotiating and ask for a lower interest rate.

 The bottom line